usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-iii-regulations.md

 **(1)  *Definitions*.
 For the purposes of this paragraph (g)—**

-**(i)  *Analog movie* means a movie exhibited in analog film format.**
+**(i)  *Analog movie* means a movie exhibited in analog film format.**<br>
-**(ii)  *Audio description* means the spoken narration of a movie’s key visual elements, such as the action, settings, facial expressions, costumes, and scene changes.*Audio description* generally requires the use of an audio description device for delivery to a patron.**
+**(ii)  *Audio description* means the spoken narration of a movie’s key visual elements, such as the action, settings, facial expressions, costumes, and scene changes.*Audio description* generally requires the use of an audio description device for delivery to a patron.**<br>
-**(iii)  *Audio description device* means the individual device that a patron may use at any seat to hear audio description.**
+**(iii)  *Audio description device* means the individual device that a patron may use at any seat to hear audio description.**<br>
-**(iv)  *Captioning device* means the individual device that a patron may use at any seat to view closed movie captioning.**
+**(iv)  *Captioning device* means the individual device that a patron may use at any seat to view closed movie captioning.**<br>
-**(v)  *Closed movie captioning* means the written display of a movie’s dialogue and non-speech information, such as music, the identity of the character who is speaking, and other sounds or sound effects.*Closed movie captioning* generally requires the use of a captioning device for delivery of the captions to the patron.**
+**(v)  *Closed movie captioning* means the written display of a movie’s dialogue and non-speech information, such as music, the identity of the character who is speaking, and other sounds or sound effects.*Closed movie captioning* generally requires the use of a captioning device for delivery of the captions to the patron.**<br>
-**(vi)  *Digital movie* means a movie exhibited in digital cinema format.**
+**(vi)  *Digital movie* means a movie exhibited in digital cinema format.**<br>
-**(vii)  *Movie theater* means a facility, other than a drive-in theater, that is owned, leased by, leased to, or operated by a public accommodation and that contains one or more auditoriums that are used primarily for the purpose of showing movies to the public for a fee.**
+**(vii)  *Movie theater* means a facility, other than a drive-in theater, that is owned, leased by, leased to, or operated by a public accommodation and that contains one or more auditoriums that are used primarily for the purpose of showing movies to the public for a fee.**<br>
 **(viii)  *Open movie captioning* means the written on-screen display of a movie’s dialogue and non-speech information, such as music, the identity of the character who is speaking, and other sounds and sound effects.**

 **(2)  *General*.
 A public accommodation shall ensure that its movie theater auditoriums provide closed movie captioning and audio description whenever they exhibit a digital movie that is distributed with such features.
 Application of the requirements of paragraph (g) of this section is deferred for any movie theater auditorium that exhibits analog movies exclusively, but may be addressed in a future rulemaking.**